lesterfernandez/formik-chakraui-example/readme.md

-## This is the code based on a youtube video
+## This project was made as part of a youtube tutorial

 https://www.youtube.com/watch?v=4j6QiEbBoS0